OldLace/Focus-Group/README.md

 The purpose of this application is to connect businesses with users who wish to participate in targeted information gathering exericses (eg: surveys) for monetary compensation.

-The application is built with React featuring an Express backend.
+The application is built with React and features an Express backend.
 The app will have CRUD functionality to store, retrieve, and manipulate user data in a SQL database.

 ## Key Features: